I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-Alice is still rocking in the 21st century (he turned 72 in February 2020) and producing new music, both as a solo artist and as a member of Hollywood Vampires, an all star "supergroup" that also includes Aerosmith guitarist Joe Perry and actor/musician Johnny Depp.
-The Vampires' mission is to honor rockers of the past who lost their lives due to drug/alcohol excess, and their 2015 album featured covers of songs by Led Zeppelin, the Doors, and the Who.
-Alice's most recent studio album, Paranormal, was released in July of 2017.
-In addition to these musical endeavors, Alice hosts his own radio show, has his own restaurant in his adopted home town of Phoenix, Arizona, and has a plaque in the Rock and Roll Hall of Fame.
-Obviously the man enjoys a certain measure of respect as one of the Elder Statesmen of hard rock and heavy metal, and when you reach that level of worship and influence, it's common to be the subject of a tribute album... which brings us to today's bargain-bin CD pickup, 1999's Humanary Stew: A Tribute to Alice Cooper.
+Alice is still rocking in the 21st century and producing new music, both as a solo artist and as a member of Hollywood Vampires, an all star "supergroup" that includes Aerosmith guitarist Joe Perry and actor/musician Johnny Depp.
+In addition to his musical endeavors, Alice hosts his own radio show, owns a restaurant in his adopted home town of Phoenix, Arizona, and has a plaque in the Rock and Roll Hall of Fame.
+Obviously the man enjoys a certain measure of respect as one of the Elder Statesmen of hard rock and heavy metal, and when you reach that level of influence, it's common to be the subject of a tribute album... which brings us to today's bargain-bin CD pickup, 1999's Humanary Stew: A Tribute to Alice Cooper.

 Get the CD!